Mudoker/alien-shooting/README.md

 ### Project Information

-This project is a part of the course EEET2490 – Embedded System: OS and Interfacing, Semester 2024-1, titled "Assessment 3 – Group Work Report: SCREEN DISPLAY & APPLICATION DEVELOPMENT FOR BARE METAL OS".
+This project is a part of the course EEET2490 – Embedded System: OS and Interfacing, Semester 2024-1, titled 'Screen display & Application development for Bare metal OS'.

 #### Team Info